Amazon Prime review: is it worth the money?

 Total £174Total £302.88

-I’ve assumed three online orders a month with a charge of £2.
-Now, often you’ll get free delivery from other retailers, but charges will also vary.
-And you might order more or less, and delivery charges might be different too, but this gives you an idea.
+We’ve assumed three online orders a month with a charge of £2.
+Often you’ll get free delivery from other retailers, but charges will also vary.
+And, you might order more or less, and delivery charges might be different too, but this gives you an idea.

-With TV and film streaming, Prime Video is cheaper than Netflix, even when subscribed for via full Prime rather than on its own, and it’s the same price as a year of Disney+.
+With TV and film streaming, Prime Video is cheaper than Netflix, even when subscribed for full Prime rather than on its own.

-Even the extra charge with Music Unlimited is still cheaper than buying the same service with Spotify IF you are also using the other parts of the Prime.
+And even with the extra charge for Music Unlimited, it’s cheaper than buying the same service with Spotify if you are also using the other parts of Prime.

-Prime members can also get access to extra vouchers and discounts, which are great if you are going to spend the money anyway.
+Prime members can also get access to extra vouchers and discounts, which are great if you are going to spend the money with Amazon anyway.

 What’s bad about Amazon Prime

-There’s a reason Amazon pack so much into the membership.
-They don’t want you to spend money elsewhere.
-If you’ve already paid for delivery with Prime, you’re not going to want to pay again elsewhere.
-So you don’t shop around.
+There’s a reason that Amazon packs so much into the membership.
+It doesn’t want you to spend money elsewhere.
+If you’ve already paid for delivery with Prime, you’re not going to want to make orders with other retailers and pay for delivery, or get it later than you could with Amazon.
+This stops you from shopping around.
 And you could easily end up spending more money as a result.

-In part that’s because Amazon isn’t always cheaper.
-Across my year without Amazon in 2021 I actually saved money on my purchases – even when you factor in the delivery costs.
+In part, that’s because Amazon isn’t always cheaper.
+Across my year without Amazon in 2021 I actually saved money on his purchases – even when you factor in the delivery costs.

-I think you’re also likely to buy more because you have Prime.
-Not just because you’re more likely to be on Amazon more often and open to more temptation, but also because those extra discounts, especially on Prime Day, encourage you to make unnecessary purchases.
+Plus, you’re much more likely to buy more because you have Prime.
+Not just because you’re more likely to be on Amazon more often and open to more temptation, but also because those extra discounts encourage you to make unnecessary purchases — such as on Prime Day and during Black Friday.

 Let’s also look again at the table above.
 Yes, it’s potentially a huge difference in spending, but that’s assuming you don’t also pay for the other services elsewhere.